Licence to crenellate

 In medieval England, Wales and the Channel Islands a licence to crenellate (or licence to fortify) granted the holder permission to fortify his property.
 Such licences were granted by the king, and by the rulers of the counties palatine within their jurisdictions, i.e. by the Bishops of Durham, the Earls of Chester, and after 1351 by the Dukes of Lancaster.

-Licences to crenellate were issued in the 12th to 16th centuries.
-The earliest licences present a point of contention, for instance although authorities such as John Goodall in his book The English Castle considers a charter of 1127 to be one such licence, it was rejected as such by Philip Davis.
+Licences to crenellate were issued from the 12th to 16th centuries.
+The earliest licences present a point of contention.
+For instance although an authority such as John Goodall in his book The English Castle considers a charter of 1127 to be one, it was rejected as such by Philip Davis.
 In 1199 the administration of the country began to be systematically recorded, and the majority of licences survive in the Patent Rolls.
 Letters patent were distributed and were a public declaration that the person named within had been granted permission by the king to build a fortification.
 During periods of conflict, the number of licences granted usually increased.
 Only in a small number of cases did the Crown levy fees against those applying for licences to crenellate, and then it was only a small amount, a mark or half a mark.

 Of those given permission to build fortifications, most were knights rather than the upper members of the aristocracy.
 Most applicants were individuals; however, towns could also apply and 28 licences relate to town defences.
 While most people who secured licences were secular, ecclesiastic institutions were also eligible: 44 licences relate to churches, abbeys, and cathedrals.
 While licences were mostly granted to men, eleven women are mentioned in the surviving licences and four licences were granted directly to women.